Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

 \begin{example} To illustrate the obfuscation of the readout distribution for each qubit, we introduce a bit string $b_{i}$.
 Suppose a fragment of the ZX diagram is shown as (a).
-For each $V_i$, we add two connected spider with phase $b_i\pi$.
-This is equivalent to add $2\pi b_i$ to each $V_i$ as (b).
-Then one of the spiders is removed and converted in to a classical flip operation.
+For each $V_i$, we add two connected spiders with phase $b_i\pi$.
+This is equivalent to adding $2\pi b_i$ to each $V_i$ as (b).
+Then one of the spiders is removed and converted into a classical flip operation.
 Merge the other spiders, and we have a new diagram as (c).
-For each $\Tilde{V_i}$, we add a $\pi$ phase if $b_i$ is 1, otherwise, keep it the same.
+For each $\Tilde{V}_i$, we add a $\pi$ phase if $b_i$ is 1, otherwise, keep it the same.
 1em

 \tikzfig{abstract/measurement_obfuscation} \end{example}

 To understand this more easily, consider a quantum circuit that generates a binary distribution.
 Such distribution can be hidden by randomly applying a $\pi$ rotation to the qubit, swapping the probability of $\ket{0}$ and $\ket{1}$ just before the measurement.
 Then the original distribution can be restored by classically swapping them back.